timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 table.
 This speeds up the query significantly.
 This is particularly useful when recomputing aggregates frequently for large data sets.

-We will explore this feature using the data set from the [Hello NYC Tutorial][hello_nyc]
+We will explore this feature using the data set from the [Hello Timescale Tutorial][hello_timescale]

-Prerequisites:
-TimescaleDB installed (version 1.3 or greater)
+### Pre-requisites

+To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
+The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.

+To start, [install TimescaleDB][install-timescale].
+Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.

 ### 1. Download and Load Data